TECHNOLOGY IN PRACTICE

 By David W. Opderbeck

 Between Lawyers Roundtable: The Future of Legal Blogging

 Five pioneers give the scoop on the current state-of-the-art and what to expect down the road.
 An exclusive discussion among lawyer-bloggers Denise Howell, Dennis Kennedy, Tom Mighell, Martin Schwimmer and Ernest Svenson.

-NEW!
 The Blogger Diaries

 Stepping onto the Cutting Edge

 It took about 10 minutes for lawyer Andrew W. Ewalt to set up a Weblog.
 Sounds easy—but what happens after that?
 The first installment in a series that will track his blogging adventures for a year.

 Chair's Message: Mark Robertson talks technology and sends thanks to all.

 The rise of litigation boutique, plus media and health-care practice booms.